Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Integrated Multi-Domain Secure ISAC

-\textit{Case study:} To demonstrate the concept of cross-layer fusion of PLA with higher-layer authentication (HLA), in Fig.~\ref{fig:PLAHLA} we consider a two-stage system where PLA serves as a lightweight pre-check before conventional HLA.
-A BS estimates the AoA of a legitimate user from uplink pilots and accepts it if the AoA lies within a preset threshold around the registered value.
-Smaller thresholds strengthen security but risk false rejections; larger ones improve reliability but admit more adversaries.
-Only requests passing PLA undergo the computationally heavier HLA, substantially reducing average processing cost while maintaining protection against malicious attempts.
+\textit{Case study:} \revv{To demonstrate the concept of cross-layer fusion of PLA with higher-layer authentication (HLA), in Fig.\,\ref{fig:PLAHLA} we consider a two-stage system where PLA serves as a lightweight pre-check before conventional HLA. {At the carrier frequency of $28\,$GHz,} a BS estimates the AoA of each requesting user from uplink pilots and accepts it if the estimated AoA lies within a threshold~$\gamma$ of the registered value. {To ensure that computational savings do not come at the expense of authentication reliability, we impose dual constraints: a miss-detection bound limiting the probability that an adversary passes PLA, and a false-alarm bound ensuring that legitimate users are rarely rejected.
+These constraints define a feasible interval for~$\gamma$; within this interval we select the threshold minimizing expected complexity.} Only requests passing PLA undergo the computationally heavier HLA. {At the optimal operating point, the expected complexity is approximately~50\% of the HLA-only baseline at both high and low SNR, with the savings arising entirely from filtering out illegitimate requests.
+At very low SNR, the feasible region may vanish, correctly indicating that PLA gating requires sufficient estimation quality to be viable.}}